achim1/HErmes/README.md

     2  2
 ```

-Each point in the *datacube* can be adressed by its coordinates (A,1,2,..) and then it can be searched for clustering, e.g. by machine learning methods e.g. by [skykit-learn](http://scikit-learn.org/stable/documentation.html)
+Each point in the *datacube* can be adressed by its coordinates (A,1,2,..) and then it can be searched for clustering, e.g. by machine learning methods e.g. by [scikit-learn](http://scikit-learn.org/stable/documentation.html)

 The pyevsel project should provide everything to go from files to a working datacube as quickly as possible.
 As filtering is important from an early stage on, it will provide also a set of routines which allow filtering and cross-checking the results.

-As a bonus, it allows for easy-weighing on the fly fro IceCube analysis.
+As a bonus, it allows for easy-weighting on the fly fro IceCube analysis.

-##Examples
+#Examples

-###Setting up categories from files
+##Setting up categories from files

+First tell the software, where to find the files to uread the data from.
+Categories need to be initialized with an unique name.
+The ReweightedSimulation category holds a reference to all the variables defined in the given category, however it allows for
+the calculation of different weights.

 ```
 import pyevsel.variables.categories as c